-Immigrant-rights advocates condemn Supreme Court’s ruling upholding Trump travel ban
+Washington state immigrant-rights advocates condemn Supreme Court’s ruling upholding Trump travel ban

 Opponents of the travel ban had argued it should be invalidated as biased against Muslims, citing Trump’s statements when he was campaigning for president that he wanted a “total and complete shutdown of Muslims entering the United States.”

-U.S. Rep. Suzan DelBene, D-Medina, said in a statement she was “deeply disappointed” in the ruling.
+Rep. Suzan DelBene, D-Medina, said in a statement she was “deeply disappointed” in the ruling.

-“As Justice Sotomayor said in her dissent, President Trump’s ‘policy now masquerades behind a façade of national security concerns,’ when we all know that he once championed this policy as a means of discriminating openly against Muslims,” said DelBene.
+“As Justice Sotomayor said in her dissent, President Trump’s ‘policy now masquerades behind a facade of national security concerns,’ when we all know that he once championed this policy as a means of discriminating openly against Muslims,” DelBene said.

 DelBene added she would “continue to work with my colleagues in the House to fight back against President Trump’s hateful policies that do nothing to protect our national security and only serve to embolden those who wish us harm.
 Freedom of religion is one of our nation’s proudest values, and today’s decision undermines those values.”

-There’s no expected impact on arrivals at SeaTac International Airport since the travel ban has already been in place.
+There’s no expected impact on arrivals at Sea-Tac International Airport since the travel ban has been in place.

 Seattle Times staff reporter Nina Shapiro contributed to this report.